mopidy/mopidy/docs/development/roadmap.rst

 - Read-only support for Spotify through :mod:`mopidy.backends.despotify` and/or
   :mod:`mopidy.backends.libspotify`.
-- Initial support for local file playback through :mod:`mopidy.backends.gstreamer`.
+- Initial support for local file playback through :mod:`mopidy.backends.local`.
 The state of local file playback will not block the release of 0.1.